grafana/grafana/docs/sources/features/datasources/influxdb.md

 ------------ | -------------
 *Name* | The data source name.
 This is how you refer to the data source in panels and queries.
 *Default* | Default data source means that it will be pre-selected for new panels.
-*Url* | The HTTP protocol, IP address and port of your InfluxDB API (InfluxDB API port is by default 8086) *Access* | Server (default) = URL needs to be accessible from the Grafana backend/server, Browser = URL needs to be accessible from the browser.
+*URL* | The HTTP protocol, IP address and port of your InfluxDB API (InfluxDB API port is by default 8086) *Access* | Server (default) = URL needs to be accessible from the Grafana backend/server, Browser = URL needs to be accessible from the browser.
 *Database* | Name of your InfluxDB database
 *User* | Name of your database user